 How can you manage Halloween and Bonfire Night in your care home, to ensure you get a balance between celebration and not overwhelming residents?

 That said, there are aspects of Halloween that will provide some great crafts and activities to do together.
-Our Pinterest pages have ideas of plenty of safe and easy crafts you can do with residents – from pumpkin vases and flower arranging to paper plate spiders and witches’ brew sensory games; while our Resource Pack details the likes of bat pegs and Halloween bowling, and our Activity of the Month features beautiful autumn lanterns.
+Our Pinterest pages have ideas for plenty of safe and easy crafts you can do with residents from pumpkin vases and flower arranging, to paper plate spiders and witches brew sensory games; while our Resource Pack details the likes of bat pegs and Halloween bowling, and our Activity of the Month features beautiful autumn lanterns.

 Fire It Up!

-Bonfire Night – on the other hand – is a very different matter.
-We always mark this day in our Daily Sparkles.
-The historical aspect provides plenty of food for thought and topics for discussion and your residents will love sharing their stories about the childhood memories of Bonfire Night – making a Guy, going to a local bonfire event, watching the fireworks.
+Bonfire Night on the other hand is a very different matter.
+We always mark this day in our Daily Sparkle.
+The historical aspect provides plenty of food for thought and topics for discussion and your residents will love sharing their stories and childhood memories of Bonfire Night – making a Guy, going to a local bonfire event, watching the fireworks etc.

-Perhaps they remember taking the Guy around the local neighbourhood asking for ‘a penny for the Guy’; wrapping potatoes in foil to be cooked in the fire, a warming treat for a cold November evening; or Parkin cake, a sticky cake eaten on 5 November, containing a mix of oatmeal, ginger, treacle and syrup.
-They may even recall the simple fun of ‘Mischief Night’ where they played practical jokes on adults – something that has eventually morphed into the aforementioned trick or treating!
+Perhaps they remember taking the Guy around the local neighbourhood asking for “a penny for the Guy”, wrapping potatoes in foil to be cooked in the fire – a warming treat for a cold November evening – or Parkin cake; a sticky cake eaten on 5th November, containing a mix of oatmeal, ginger, treacle and syrup.
+They may even recall the simple fun of ‘Mischief Night’ where they played practical jokes on adults – something that has eventually morphed into the aforementioned ‘trick or treating’!

-Afterwards, you could discuss the different types of fireworks with your residents – such as Catherine wheels, bangers, rockets – or even simple sparklers.
-And if possible, you could even attend – or have – your own fireworks display, residents could help with preparing food and making the guy for instance.
+Afterwards, you could discuss the different types of fireworks with your residents – such as Catherine wheels, bangers, rockets, or even simple sparklers.
+And if possible, you could attend – or have – your own fireworks display.
+Residents could help with preparing food and making the Guy for instance.